 Weight - There is little difference in weight between vinyl and polyurethane of the same thickness.
-But since 20 mil polyurethane is much more durable than 30 mil vinyl, its best to compare them in that configuration.
+But since 20 mil polyurethane is much more durable than 27 or 30 mil vinyl, its best to compare them in that configuration.
 Ultimately, this means that you get a more durable product that weighs 33% less than vinyl.

 Adhesive Resistance - There is a wide array of chemicals that can be used to alter the performance of polyurethane films.
 One additive that makes the VS Elite polyurethane easier to use is a non-transferring lubricant.
 It prevents glues and some epoxy types from sticking to the inside of the bag.
 It also make it easier to slide the project into the bag.
 As an added benefit, this lubricant adds significant life to the vacuum bag by blocking UV light.